|National Statistic|| |

-For those respondents who do not return their data in time for publication of the retail sales aggregates, the total turnover and total internet sales are imputed using a ratio imputation method known as a ratio of means.
+For those respondents who do not return their data in time for publication of the retail sales aggregates, the total turnover and total internet sales are imputed using a ratio imputation method (PDF, 75KB) known as a ratio of means.

 Estimates of retail sales are published in index form rather than in monetary form.
-There are 2 types of index published in the form of value indices and chain volume measures.
+There are two types of index published in the form of value indices and chain volume measures.
 From this value index, the chained volume index is calculated by adjusting for price movements using a process called deflation.
 Value and chain volume indices are seasonally adjusted using X-13-ARIMA-SEATS.

 Value estimates of retail sales reflect both price and volume changes.
 To remove the direct effects of prices changes, value data are deflated to produce RSI volume measures.
-A separate price deflator is used for each RSI industry at 4-digit SIC.
+A separate price deflator is used for each RSI industry at four-digit SIC.

 Industry price deflators are calculated from commodity price indices using weights appropriate to the relevant industry derived from the Annual Business Survey (ABS) data on the value of turnover.
-Currently, 2013 ABS commodity weights are used along with price indices derived from the Consumer Price Index (CPI).
+Currently, 2013 ABS commodity weights are used along with price indices derived from the Consumer Prices Index (CPI).

 Chained volume measures

 The chained volume measures of retail sales are annual re-weighted chain Laspeyres indices referenced to current price values, currently 2013.
-For each year the values for each good in current prices and previous years’ prices are calculated.
+For each year, the values for each good in current prices and previous years’ prices are calculated.
 These values are then aggregated using weights for each retail industry derived from the RSI.

-Each year the series is re-referenced and comparability with previous years is achieved by chain linking the series together to form a continuous time series.
+Each year, the series is re-referenced and comparability with previous years is achieved by chain linking the series together to form a continuous time series.
 An average of the values for October, November and December is used to provide the link factor.

-The chain-linking method used is consistent with the standard National Accounts method.
+The chain-linking method used is consistent with the standard national accounts method.

 Time series analysis

-While the number of trading days in a set period remains the same, the standard reporting periods 4-4-5 weeks introduce a “phase-shift” effect, associated with the fact that the standard periods do not match calendar months and move slightly each year relative to the calendar month.
-In a typical year the standard periods total 52 weeks or 364 days.
-As a result the standard periods fall back 1 day each year (or 2 days for a leap year).
+While the number of trading days in a set period remains the same, the standard reporting periods’ four-week, four-week, five-week cycle introduces a “phase-shift” effect, associated with the fact that the standard periods do not match calendar months and move slightly each year relative to the calendar month.
+In a typical year, the standard periods total 52 weeks or 364 days.
+As a result, the standard periods fall back one day each year (or two days for a leap year).
 Every five or six years, the reporting year is brought back into line with calendar year by adding an extra week, normally to January.

 Confidentiality and disclosure

-Before publication all data are tested for disclosure and, where there is a risk of disclosure of individual businesses, steps are taken to minimise this risk for example by aggregating similar industry sectors.
+Before publication, all data are tested for disclosure and, where there is a risk of disclosure of individual businesses, steps are taken to minimise this risk, for example, by aggregating similar industry sectors.

-Principle 5, Practice 1, states: “Ensure that official statistics do not reveal the identity of an individual or organisation or any private information relating to them, taking into account other relevant sources of information.
+Principle 5, Practice 1, states: “Ensure that official statistics do not reveal the identity of an individual or organisation, or any private information relating to them, taking into account other relevant sources of information.”